• About Texas Travel Talk

 5. Eisenhower State Park

-Eisenhower State Park is a little further northwest of Denison, Texas, almost into Oklahoma.
+Eisenhower State Park is a bit further northwest of Denison, Texas, almost into Oklahoma.
 It overlooks Lake Texoma and is perfect for swimming, boating, fishing, hiking, and biking.
 Shaded campsites for RVs and tents and screened shelters are available.
-It’s a great park for picnics and nature waking.
+It’s a great park for picnics and nature walks.

 Restrooms are available throughout the park.